Infroid-Coder/ConsolePastel/README.md

 - #### log

 ```
-tpastel.log('Hello World', {color: 'yellow', style: 'bold'});
+cpastel.log('Hello World', {color: 'yellow', style: 'bold'});
 ```
-In this example, we are calling the `tpastel.log` function to format a string into a certain colour and/or style and log it to the console.
+In this example, we are calling the `cpastel.log` function to format a string into a certain colour and/or style and log it to the console.
 The arguments passed into the function must take the following form.

 **argument1**
 \- string to be formatted and logged to the console